 Although normally at least an Upper Second Class honours degree is required, slightly lower degree classifications may be considered if there is significant relevant professional/industry experience.

-Online applications are open for September 2013 entry (2013-14) via the 'Apply' link below.
-Please also refer to the Entry Requirements section above.
+Online applications are open for September 2014 entry (2014-15) via the 'Apply' link below.
+Please refer to further details below and the Entry Requirements section above.

 INTERNATIONAL STUDENTS: Please upload copies of supporting documentation when submitting your online application (including full degree transcripts, CV and Supporting Statement) - see 'Frequently asked Questions' for further details on documents and tuition fees.
-We advise applications are submitted in time to fulfill all academic and financial conditions by June 2013.
+We advise applications are submitted in time to fulfill all academic and financial conditions by end July 2014.

 (High-calibre applicants with a 1st-class honours degree who wish to apply for University scholarships, would also need to submit a separate formal scholarship application - see 'Funding Opportunities' for details.

 HOME/EU STUDENTS: When submitting your application, please upload copies of degree transcripts, CV, Supporting Statement and academic reference letters if available.
-The deadline for Home/EU applications is 31st August 2013, but early applications are encouraged due to limited places, as offers decisions are normally made staight away.
+Due to the limited number of home/EU places, a waiting list may operate for Sept 2014 applications closer to the start of term.

 One year full-time study involves attendance at classes (120 credits) over 2 terms, plus dissertation (60 credits) during the 3rd term.
 This is the only option for Overseas students.